30 August 2009

 Just as gold fever was starting to die down in California, it was about to start in central Victoria.
 Coach services in Australia had been irregular and unreliable.
 So it was not surprising that Freeman Cobb wanted to establish a branch of Adams & Co. in Melbourne.
 In fact several American coach drivers had arrived in Australia, representing the interests of either Adams & Co. or Wells Fargo.
 Neither of these two American companies did carry traffic to the Victorian gold diggings, in the end.
 So the very entrepreneurial Freemen Cobb joined three of the new arrivals to create a new partnership, Cobb & Co.
 They were John Peck, James Swanton and John Lamber.

-By the end of 1854 Victoria had a somewhat better system of roads, with toll gates on all highways leading to the goldfields, and booking offices in all the bigger towns.
-Cobb and Co still struggled a bit during the first five years of service, but the company boomed when it was bought in 1858 by another recently arrived American, James Rutherford.
-Rutherford had been the manager of one particular Cobb and Co line before he and the new partners re-organised and extended the Victorian services, and secured a monopoly on the mail contracts.
+By the end of 1854 Victoria had a better system of roads, with toll gates on all highways leading to the gold fields, and booking offices in all the bigger towns.
+Cobb and Co still struggled a bit in the first 5 years of service, but the Co. boomed when it was bought in 1858 by another recently arrived American, James Rutherford.
+Rutherford had been the manager of a particular Cobb and Co line before he and the new partners re-organised and extended the Victorian services, and won a monopoly on the mail contracts.

 The coach drivers provided mail and passenger services to the outback, facing a tough life of rough roads, difficult weather conditions and even bushrangers.
 Soon specially sprung coaches that could handle Australia's very rough conditions were imported from America.